Strategies and Tools to Secure Capital for Your Startup

 How to Leverage

-• Connect with Fund Managers: Identify those interested in your industry.
+• Connect with Fund Managers: Identify those interested in your sector.

 • Align Your Pitch: Highlight use of regular capital infusions.